zimfw/zimfw/README.md

    it, you must remember to manually run `zimfw install` every time after you update your [`~/.zimrc`](#create-zimrc) file.

-5. To source the initialization script, that initializes your modules:
+5. To source the static script, that will initialize your modules:
    ```zsh
    # Initialize modules.
    source ${ZIM_HOME}/init.zsh